Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-04.md

 - places `a` after `b`
 - does not change the order

 Without a callback the values are compared numerically.
 Every character has a numeric value.
+You can see a few of the value in the list below.
+The numbers 0 - 9 have values 48 to 57.
+These come before the uppercase letters A to Z (65 - 96), later are lowercase letters a to z (97 to 122).

+Without a callbasck Array sort compares these numeric values.
+This is why 111 and would come before 99.
+Looking at the first character, 1 hsa a value of 49 and 9 has a value of 57.

 - 0: 48
 - 1: 49